-It’s natural not to want to feel responsible for causing a car accident, especially when the accident caused significant damage to another car or person.
+It’s natural to want to avoid feeling responsible for causing a car accident, especially when the accident caused significant damage to another car or person.

 Unfortunately, it isn’t uncommon for people to tell “white lies,” fabricate, or even over exaggerate what really happened in a car accident.
 This is why you’ve heard that you should take some precautions after an incident; for example, taking photos.